 When it comes to music, different musical instruments produce sound in different ways.
 Instruments like drums, pianos, and xylophones are known as percussive instruments.
 These percussive instruments operate through striking an object with a hammer or similar tool, making the object vibrate.
 The drumhead or piano wire vibrates in its own unique way, creating the sound waves that travel through the air.

 Meanwhile, wind instruments and brass instruments function by making an air column resonate, causing the air to vibrate back and forth.
-The valves and holes on instrument control the intensity of the residence, altering the pitch of instrument.
+The valves and holes on the instrument control the intensity of the residence, altering the pitch of the instrument.